Last updated on September 6th, 2023

 - How many shelves do you need?

 - Would you prefer lots of thinner shelves, or would fewer taller ones benefit you more?

 - How many cupboards do you need?

 - Do you need to invest in any other additions to your cupboards, i.e. built-in wire racking?

-Design your kitchen in such a way that means that every small nook and cranny can be utilised to its best ability – you’ll be surprised to realise just how versatile kitchen units can be.
-You can fit a cupboard or drawer almost anywhere in the kitchen space.
+In an ideal world, you’ll want to design your kitchen in such a way that every small nook and cranny can be utilised to its best ability – you’ll be surprised to realise just how versatile kitchen units can be.
+You can fit a cupboard or drawer almost anywhere in a kitchen space.

-The materials must also be taken into account.
+When you’re picking out your kitchen cabinets, you’ll also need to take into account the materials.
 Are you going to be looking for solid timber units or wood-veneered?
 Planning well in advance is essential with such a range of patterns, styles, and materials available to choose from.